Disorder-free localization in quantum walks: The model

 acts on the spin at the $n^\mathrm{th}$ site.
 Thus, we introduce the single step operator to involve walker-spin interaction as $\hat{W}_M~=~\hat{T}\hat{C}\hat{M}$ where both $\hat{T}$ and $\hat{C}$ are now naturally extended with $\hat{I}_{2^N}$ for consistency.
 Like the coin-state dependent translation operator entangling the coin and position degrees of freedom~\cite{carneiro2005,abal2006}, the position-state dependent spin interaction operator entangles the walker and spins as well.
 Therefore, the total state of the system at time $t$,

 is a superposition of both coin, position and spin state degrees of freedom.
 In general, even after starting with a product state at $t=0$, it is impossible to factorize any degree of freedom completely at later times.
 At this point, it is worthy to note that the model we consider here is actually simpler in terms of its construction compared to the other similar models since we consider a one-dimensional position space and the spins have no direct action on the walker ~\cite{camilleri2014quantum,verga2018,verga2020}.
+The relationship we introduce with Eq. \eqref{eq:intOpr} is analogous to that of the coin and position degrees of freedom in the conventional quantum walk.
+Here, we apply a rotation to the local spins depending on the walker's position.
+Unlike spin-spin interactions such as spin exchange, this interaction does not depend on the coin degree of freedom. .